 UCAS code: W100 BA/FA

-Fine art practice at Teesside provides a studio-based learning culture that allows you to specialise in painting, printmaking, sculpture, photography and/or new media.
+A fine art degree course at Teesside University provides studio-based learning that allows you to specialise in painting, printmaking, sculpture, photography and/or new media.
 You have open access to all media workshops to develop your personally defined project themes.

 £500 available to kick-start your degree – for travel, accommodation or other living expensesEligibility criteria apply